Fig logo

 What Makes Fig Unique

-Fig's AI-driven command assistance provided intelligent suggestions, setting it apart from traditional autocomplete tools.
+Fig's AI-driven assistance provides context-aware suggestions, setting it apart from traditional autocomplete tools by offering intelligent insights and corrections.

 Who's Using Fig